saz/puppet-sudo/README.md

 * One of content or source must be set.

 ## Additional class parameters
-* enable: true, false.
+* enable: true or false.
 Set this to remove or purge all sudoers configs
 * package: string, default: OS specific.
 Set package name, if platform is not supported.
 * package_ensure: string, latest, absent, or a specific version of the package you need.
+* package_source: string, default: OS specific.
+Set package source, if platform is not supported.
+* purge: true or false, default: true.
+Purge unmanaged files from config_dir.
 * config_file: string, default: OS specific.
 Set config_file, if platform is not supported.
 * config_file_replace: true or false, default: true.
 Replace config file with module config file.
 * config_dir: string, default: OS specific.
 Set config_dir, if platform is not supported.